 Adult Probation Officer Frequently Asked Questions

 - Initial Appearance (IA) work is shift work.
-Initial Appearance operates 24/7 and 365 days a year.
-Officers who work in IA court would work a 4 day per week, 10 hour schedule with 3 days off.
+Initial Appearance (IA) operates 24 hours a day, 7 days a week for 365 days a year.
+Officers assigned to IA court work a 4-day per week, 10-hour schedule with 3 days off.
 Shifts are either 5:00 pm to 3:30 am or 6:30 pm to 5:00 am.
 IA shifts qualify for shift differential pay.

 Not usually.
 Overtime pay needs to be substantiated and approved by the Supervisor.
 However, an officer's assigned caseload needs to be addressed, so there may be arrests or other incidents that occur that necessitate the need for overtime.

 Not usually, unless assigned to Initial Appearance (IA) court.
-However, there may be situations where it is decided that officers need to work on a holiday in order to check in on their caseloads.
-The days and hours that a Probation Officer works will be dictated by the needs of the department.
+However, there may be situations where officers may need to work on a holiday to meet the needs of their caseload.

 Probation Officers will meet with the incoming arrestees and perform a short interview with them in order to obtain their criminal histories to report findings back to the Initial Appearance Judge in order to determine whether or not the arrested person should be released on the own recognizance.